 - The focal point of your sponsor discussions, offers, and renewals should not be about how the sponsor can connect with you, but about how your organisation serves as a conduit for connecting that brand with the fans.

-- The primary leverage strategy for sponsors – and the kind of leverage ideas you should be pitching to them – are about adding value to the fan experience, whether those fans attend or not.
+- The primary leverage strategies for sponsors – and the kind of leverage ideas you should be pitching to them – are about adding value to the fan experience, and demonstrating an alignment to what’s important to those fans, whether those fans attend or not.

-- If you build an offer that’s based around the fan experience and fan needs, you’ll make a very compelling case that’s worth far more than some set package of commodity benefits.
+- If you build an offer that’s based around the fan passion, experience, and needs, you’ll make a very compelling case that’s worth far more than some set package of commodity benefits.

 - Taking this fan-centric approach means that the sponsors will be appreciated by fans, protecting your organisation from any perception of selling out.